mondayrobot/trilium-linen-theme/README.md

 Disclaimer
 ----------

-My CSS-fu is rusty.
-Please create an issue if you encounter any bugs, I will try to solve them asap.
+My CSS-fu is really rusty.
+Please create an issue if you encounter any bugs, I will do my best to solve them.

 Usage
 -----